MicrosoftDocs/cpp-docs/docs/cppcx/building-apps-and-libraries-c-cx.md

 - [DLLs](../cppcx/dlls-c-cx.md)

-Note: Visual C++ does not support profile guided optimizations for Universal Windows Platform.
+Note: Visual Studio does not support profile guided optimizations for Universal Windows Platform.
 If you attempt to build a project with these options set in the IDE, a build error will result.
 Console applications are also not supported.